Leicester City - Liverpool: How to watch, start time, stream link, odds, pick

 Team news

-Leicester are without Wesley Fofana, James Justin, Timothy Castagne, Dennis Praet, and Wes Morgan but Jamie Vardy went more than an hour on Wednesday in FA Cup action.
+Leicester are without Wesley Fofana, James Justin, Timothy Castagne, Dennis Praet, and Wes Morgan but Jamie Vardy is back.
+Daniel Amartey starts at right back after James Justin suffered a season-ending injury.

 Justin suffered an ACL injury against Brighton in the FA Cup and is expected to miss several months as he requires surgery.
 The young full back, 22, was having a fine season and making a late push towards Gareth Southgate’s England squad, so this is a big blow for the Foxes.